-It was somewhat of a surprise in the final legislation President Donald J. Trump signed into law late last year when the carried interest rules, also known as “promote” in the real estate community, were left mostly intact.
+It was somewhat of a surprise in the final legislation President Donald J. Trump signed into law in late 2017 when the carried interest rules, also known as “promote” in the real estate community, were left mostly intact.

 Earlier versions of Trump’s tax reform proposal called for taxing all carried interest at ordinary income rates, prompting a massive lobbying campaign by alarmed real estate developers, private equity executives and hedge fund managers, The New York Times has reported.